Caersws: Etymology

 The name is derived from the Welsh placename elements "Caer-" and "Sŵs".
 "Caer" translates as "fort" and likely refers to the Roman settlement.
 The derivation of the second element is less certain.

 Thomas Pennant and later writers note that the fort was the termination of the Roman Road from Chester (via Meifod), the name of the road was Sarn Swsan or Sarn Swsog and it is thought that the town and the road share their etymology.
-The meaning of Swsan/Swsog is again, uncertain, but two local traditions hold that this is a personal name, either of a Queen Swswen (a name which may translate as "The Blessed/Pure Kiss") a Celtic leader who is said to have fought a battle in the vicinity around the time of the Roman occupation who was equated with Estrildis by Oliver Mathews, or it is named for a Roman lieutenant "Hesus".
+The meaning of Swsan/Swsog is again, uncertain, but two local traditions hold that this is a personal name, either of a mythological Queen Swswen a Celtic leader who is said to have fought a battle in the vicinity around the time of the Roman occupation or it is named for a Roman lieutenant "Hesus".

-Furthermore, the linguist John Rhys noted that the dialect of Mid-Wales Welsh (Y Bowyseg) was closer to the Gaulish language than its neighbours, and concluded that the area had pre-Roman links to Gaul.
+Other suggested etymologies focus on the fact that "sws" (not sŵs) can be literally translated to "Kiss" in modern Welsh or that the name may retain a Roman-era dedication to Zeus.
+The linguist John Rhys noted that the dialect of Mid-Wales Welsh (Y Bowyseg) was closer to the Gaulish language than its neighbours, and concluded that the area had pre-Roman links to Gaul.
 This may suggest a link between Caersŵs and the God Esus venerated by the Parisii and Treverii.

-Other suggested etymologies include the name retaining a Roman-era dedication to Zeus, and the fact that "sws" (not sŵs) can be literally translated to "Kiss" in modern Welsh has led to a number of developing folk etymologies.